chb/smart-docs/reference/data_model/index.md

 [SMART Statement](#SMART_Statement)

 In clinical documentation, asserting that a patient has "No known allergies" is very different from not mentioning whether a patient has any allergies.
 It's a positive affirmation that a question was asked and answered.
 SMART models this information as an explicit clinical statement of the type AllergyExclusion.

 While it might seem inelegant to expose explicit AllergyExclusion statements, this model is designed to combat a clinical modeling pattern where a single flag ("isNegated" or "negationIndicator" for example) negates the meaning of an entire statement.
 Interpreting statements in a world where negation flags exist can be tricky.
 Every app has to understand the subtlety of this flag -- and it's not always clear what it means to negate a statement with multiple parts.
 For more information about exclusion statements in clinical modeling, see http://omowizard.wordpress.com/2011/06/06/unambiguous-data-positive-presence-positive-absence/.

+{% include example_format_tabs.html %}

 <div class='rdf_xml active'>{% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>